 WATER MANAGEMENT – Collecting data and information to help inform First Nation Leadership and decision-making regarding water management issues from a regional and watershed approach.

-RESEARCH-LEVEL MONITORING – Establishing a water sampling process that delivers results that can be used by academics and researchers to support First Nations in their positions relative to water and environmental rights.
+MONITOR – Establishing a water sampling process that delivers results that can be used by academics, researchers, and lawyers to support First Nations in their positions relative to water and environmental rights.

 SCO has developed strict Environmental Monitoring Standards regarding: